ASHutchinson/Predicting-Movie-Genres-from-Plot-Summaries/README.md

 ## Exploratory Data Analysis:
-For EDA, I combined the multiple datasets, checked for missing values, labeled and separated the information intoo columns, and tried some plotting.
+For EDA, I combined the multiple datasets, checked for missing values, labeled and separated the information in to columns, and tried some plotting.
 ![Top Genres](https://user-images.githubusercontent.com/79812486/126675707-a81519d1-9d04-4f4c-b657-b1a0570a0a94.png)

 The top 5 genres were: